National MP Jian Yang to retire from politics following election

 Yang said he was proud of his contribution to New Zealand-China relations.

-"My trips to China with Prime Minister John Key, Ministers and colleagues are some highlights of my political career.
+"My trips to China with prime minister John Key, ministers and colleagues are some highlights of my political career.
 I have witnessed the rapid growth of New Zealand's trade with China and I am pleased to have played a role in it."

 Yang's association with Chinese institutes fuelled speculation that he was an officer in Chinese military intelligence and a member of the Communist Party.